 "Colour is a means of exerting direct influence on the soul."
 Kandinski

 You will tell from my art, that I like colour.
 I find its hues inviting, the blending of colours obsessional.
-Like a mad scientist desperately wanting a new discovery, I mix and separate to create my own style of painting presented in this body of works.
+Like a mad scientist desperately wanting a new discovery, I mix and separate to create my own style of painting.
 I have spent years perfecting a multi-staged process that is unique, intriguing, semi-autonomous, complex yet simple, but most importantly colourful!
 Art is for observing so i enjoy giving the viewer plenty to absorb.
 So keep an eye out for the small details hidden within the paintings!

 That road lead me through China, Indonesia and other South East Asian countries.
-From Indo Batik to Laos weaving, Buddhist temple art to Chinese Ink paintings, I loved the different styles particular to each country and culture.
+From Indonesian Batik to Laos weaving, Buddhist temple art to Chinese Ink paintings, I loved the different styles particular to each country and culture.
 Whilst staying in China i was introduced to Naruo, a Na'xi artist friend of the family, who shared the art studio in my cousin's basement.
 He showed me his technique, I showed him mine.
 I would watch him produce bodies of work that were fluid, organic and spontaneous.
-It was in that studio in Beijing that i discovered the beginnings of my own "process" which would develop into what my art has become today.
+It was in that studio in Beijing that i discovered the beginnings of my own "process".

-Discovering Painting made me reassess where my art was going and having worked with sculpture for years I found the constraints of gravity and planning, required to create 3D works, hemmed me in creatively.
+Discovering Painting made me reassess where my art was going and having worked with sculpture for years I found the constraints of space, gravity and planning, required to create 3D works, hemmed me in creatively.
 By the time i arrived in Vermont for my residency, I headed into the painting studio, instead of the sculpture studio.

 "A true artist can turn any mistake into a masterpiece" unknown

 When I'm not painting, i have a part time self employed business in lettings .
-In 2010 my son Hunter was born, followed by Talyn in 2012, so my art took a backseat, but I continued to paint whenever I could.
-I also do lots of photography and play violin in the Meadow’s Chamber Orchestra.
+In 2010 my son Hunter was born, followed by Talyn in 2012.
+I live a creative existence, making art daily, teaching art, I take photographs, I practice yoga and play violin in the Meadow’s Chamber Orchestra.